BMW X4 review - Interior, design and technology

 Sat-nav, stereo and infotainment

-The X4 M Sport versions and above are fitted with BMW Professional Navigation with a 12.3-inch central display running BMW’s iDrive 7 operating system.
-Whether you tap the screen or use the familiar iDrive rotary dial to control the system, it responds quickly and accurately, and the display uses clear and attractive graphics.
-BMW Professional Navigation, Apple CarPlay and Android Auto are all standard, while Gesture Control is also available as an option, allowing you to use hand movements to make basic inputs, although this system is still relatively new and limited in its scope.
+Every X4 comes with a 12.3-inch central display running BMW’s iDrive 7 operating system.
+Whether you tap the screen or use the familiar iDrive rotary dial to control the system, it responds quickly and accurately, and the display offers clear and attractive graphics.
+BMW Professional Navigation, Apple CarPlay and Android Auto are all standard, while Gesture Control is available as an optional extra.
+The system allows you to use hand movements to make basic inputs, although this system is still relatively new and limited in its scope.